vec2link2018/vec2link/README.md

-# SCALP:
+# vec2link:

-This repository provides a reference implementation of *SCALP*
+This repository provides a reference implementation of *vec2link*

-The *SCALP* is a novel link prediction framework, by jointly modeling both user's social network relationship and spatiotemporal check-in information
+The *vec2link* is a novel link prediction framework, by jointly modeling both user's social network relationship and spatiotemporal check-in information

-Before to execute *SCALP*, it is necessary to install the following packages:
+Before to execute *vec2link*, it is necessary to install the following packages:
 <br/>
 ``pip install futures``
 <br/>